LI-Jialu/LI-Jialu.github.io/_posts/2023-09-24-machine_learning.md

 tags: [linear algebra, matrix calculus, gradient descnet, stochastic gradient descent, svm]     # TAG names should always be lowercase
 ---

 This series provides an overview of machine learning, covering topics from basic linear algebra to advanced algorithms.
-For detailed content, [click here]({{ site.baseurl }}{% link mdbook/machine_learning/book/index.html %})!